Understanding & Celebrating the Holy Sacraments of the Church

 EUCHARIST

 The Sacrament of Holy Eucharist (Communion) is celebrated at every Mass or Communion service.
 Children traditionally commemorate their First Eucharist in the second grade, after a required period of preparation.
-Non-Catholic adults seeking to receive the sacrament may find relevant information on the adults page under the Faith Formation tab.
+Non-Catholic adults seeking to receive the sacrament can find relevant information on the adults page under the Faith Formation tab.

 CONFIRMATION